tsoding/cxx-invert-file-tree/README.md

 # Invert File Tree in C++

-This is like [Inverting Binary Tree](https://twitter.com/mxcl/status/608682016205344768), but instead of the Binary Tree it's File Tree.
+This is like [Inverting Binary Tree](https://twitter.com/mxcl/status/608682016205344768), but instead of the Binary Tree it's a File Tree.

 This is intended as a simple exercise to learn how to use [std::filesystem](https://en.cppreference.com/w/cpp/filesystem)